Why Mang Inasal Sold to Jollibee

 Many fans of Injap haven’t seen the last of his genius or should I say luck?
 But as he said himself that we should cruise the days and to learn, learn and learn and should not rush into the next “big things”.
 Because big opportunities will come at the the right time and when that time comes, we are prepared to apply what we have learned.

 Aside from his 30% share of Mang Inasal, he now has a stake in Deco’s Lapaz Batchoy.
 The main dish consist of noodles, meat stock, pork meat and intestines, liver and herbs and spices.
-So who made and where did the dish “batchoy” originates? it was first started by a young butcher named Deco Guillergan Sr., in 1938 in a carinderia at the La Paz public market in Iloilo City.
+Just for a little info regarding Deco’s Lapaz Batchoy, do you know where did the dish “batchoy” originates? it was first started by a young butcher named Deco Guillergan Sr., in 1938 in a carinderia at the La Paz public market in Iloilo City.
 So you now know why Injap named his new baby Deco’s Lapaz Batchoy.
 His new business has an interesting concept, he serves the food heritage particularly the Ilonggo’s history.